 ICR can also be used to compare similar companies to one another.
 An investor might look at competitors within an industry to evaluate which one may be a better investment or to see how any particular company is performing within its sector.

-What Is a Good Interest Coverage Ratio?
+What Is the Optimal Interest Coverage Ratio?

 The amount of risk an investor is willing to take is a personal choice, but in general investors should look for companies that are going to be able to pay off their debts, as well as any unforeseen expenses.